 Top CPU Saving Opportunities to Focus CPU Reduction Initiatives

-Instead of being driven only by CPU usage during the monthly peak four-hour interval as with the current R4HA model, under IBM’s Enterprise Consumption (EC) solution within Tailored Fit Pricing (TFP), software is charged based on the total accumulated CPU consumption for the entire month (at a much lower unit price).
+Instead of being driven only by CPU usage during the monthly peak four-hour interval as with the current R4HA model, under IBM’s Software Consumption solution (previously Enterprise Consumption) within Tailored Fit Pricing (TFP), software is charged based on the total accumulated CPU consumption for the entire month (at a much lower unit price).

 The realization that “all CPU is in scope” could generate a nearly unlimited number of opportunities, resulting in a state of paralysis because the benefits of CPU reduction initiatives extend to all workloads that run at any time.
 Analysts involved in leading CPU reduction efforts will have to focus limited staff resources on the top potential savings opportunities.